ggcarrots/django-carrots/source/python_xmas_tree.rst

     >>> x
     43

+It is as normal names (variables) we saw before.
+There are only two differences:

+Firstly, argument names of a function are defined at each function call, and Python attaches the corresponding argument value to to each of the argument names it just created.

+Secondly, the argument names are not available outside the function as they are created when the function is called and forgotten after the call.
+That is, if you try now to access the argument name ``n`` we defined in our :func:`plus_five` function outside of the function's code, Python tells you it is not defined:

+    >>> n
+    Traceback (most recent call last):
+      File "<stdin>", line 1, in <module>
+    NameError: name 'n' is not defined

+That is, our prim and proper Python cleans up his room at the end of a function call :)

 Returning values
 ----------------

-The functions which we have previously used had one important property that is missing in the functions created by ourselves - they returned the value instead of printing it immediately.
-To achieve the same effect, you should use the instruction :keyword:`return`.
-This is a special instruction that can be found only in the functions.
+The functions which we have previously used had one important property that is missing in the functions created by ourselves - they gave back the value they computed instead of printing it immediately.
+To achieve the same effect, you need to use the instruction :keyword:`return`.
+This is a special instruction that can be found only in functions.

 We can now improve our BMI calculator by adding a function to compute BMI::